Lattice Models, Hamiltonian Operators, and Symmetric Functions: Introduction

 In general, the relationship between Hamiltonian operators and solvability is unclear.
 Both are phenomena involving representations of quantum groups; however, they are different quantum groups!
 The Hamiltonian operator is associated to a quantum affine algebra, while the \emph{$R$-matrix} involved in the solvability of our models arises from a quantum affine \emph{super}algebra.
 Furthermore, the ways that these representations interact with the lattice model are quite different.
 A vector in Fock space in a sense represents all the vertical edges in a single row of the lattice model at once, while the $R$-matrix method gives an intertwiner at each vertex of a pair of quantum group modules (and a module interpretation for the vertical edges in \cite{BBBG-metaplectic-solvability} is not known).

 One nice potential consequence of the relationship of solvability with Hamiltonians is that Hamiltonians could provide a better method for generating algebraic conditions for solvability.
 It is often difficult to determine whether a complicated lattice model is solvable, and in the case of charged models our proof of solvability is substantially more computationally intense than our proof of a matching Hamiltonian.
-It is unclear whether a connection between these phenomena exists more generally, and this will be the subject of future work.
+It is unclear whether a connection between these phenomena exists more generally

+Other interesting directions are the study of vertex operators associated to these lattice models, which can be obtained from our half-vertex operators using the procedure in \cite[Chapter~14]{Kac-book}, and cylindrical boundary conditions, using our results from Section \ref{side-boundary-part-fun-section}.

 Sections \ref{background-section}-\ref{boundary-conditions-section} are on the topic of classical Fock space and the six-vertex model without charge.
 Section \ref{background-section} gives preliminaries on Fock space, Hamiltonian operators, and symmetric functions corresponding to Hamiltonians.
 We give several symmetric function identities, many of which are also proved in \cite{Lam} or \cite{ZinnJustin-six-vertex}.
 Then in Section \ref{six-vertex-section}, we define our lattice models and describe two different relationships between their partition function.
 In Section \ref{proof-of-classical-main-result-section}, we prove Theorem \ref{main-result-classical}(a).
 Section \ref{corollaries-section} covers several topics relating to the free fermionic partition function, including a proof of Theorem \ref{main-result-classical}(b), involutions, identities, and positivity.
 In Section \ref{boundary-conditions-section}, we find a Fock space operator that matches with any boundary conditions, and prove Theorem \ref{domain-wall-proposition}.